voltsemu/volts/README.md

 The other PS3 emulator

 ## Why?
-Because I felt like it .
+Because I felt like it.

 # How to play a game
 soon